scsm-ua/kirtan-guide-en/songs/hari-bole-modera-gaura-elo.md

     ki sukhe bhāsilo jīva gorāchānder nāṭe dekhiyā śuniyā pāṣanḍīr buka phāṭe

-In what indescribable happiness did all living be- ings swim while Lord Gaurachandra was dancing?
+In what indescribable happiness did all living beings swim while Lord Gaurachandra was dancing?
 By seeing and hearing of such Pastimes, the hearts of the atheists break.